 Kato has been featured in numerous national and international publications for his creative signature dishes such as “The Hot Rock.”
 He also regularly participates in culinary events and was part of a star-studded lineup of chefs—including his peer, Iron Chef Masaharu Morimoto—at the 2007 Culinary R&D Conference.
 Kato exhibited his talent and captivated an audience of corporate chefs and research and development executives with his vision for the future of Japanese cuisine in the United States.
 Under Kato’s cerebral helm, Sumi has received great acclaim from critics and diners alike, with accolades including “Best New Restaurant” from Chicago magazine, “Best of Chicago” from Chicago Reader, and a “Critic’s Pick” from Time Out Chicago.

-He is a loving father to his son, Antonio.
-In his spare time, he enjoys delving into other great ethnic cuisines at restaurants throughout his adopted city with his family and friends.
+He is a loving father to his son.
+In his spare time, he enjoys delving into other great ethnic cuisines at restaurants throughout his adopted city.